This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Must be passionate about [industry]"

-Passion is what companies ask for when they're planning to underpay you.
-The implied contract: your enthusiasm will subsidize the gap between what the work is worth and what they're willing to pay for it.
+Passion is what companies ask for when they plan to underpay you.
+The deal: your enthusiasm covers the gap between what the work is worth and what they'll pay.

-Competent companies hire for skill and let passion be a bonus, not a prerequisite.
-When passion is explicitly required, ask yourself what they're not telling you about the compensation, the hours, or the actual working conditions.
+Good companies hire for skill and let passion be a bonus.
+When passion is required, ask yourself what they're not saying about compensation, hours, or working conditions.

 Red Flag 07